bazald/zenilib/docs/README.txt

 The Zenipex Library is an open source  project.
-For details please refer to the first comment in any given file and refer to the ./COPYING and ./GPL files.
+For details please refer to the first comment in any given file and refer to COPYING.txt and GPL.txt.

 The Runtime GPL allows the use of macros, templates, and static linkage without the requirement that your code be